Base Rate Cashback

 Once you’ve maxed out the credit limit of your credit card, you can no longer make any further transactions.
-However, there are a few options you can consider if your big ticket item exceeds your existing credit limit:
+However, there are a few options you can consider if your big-ticket item exceeds your existing credit limit:

-From June 2019, the Monetary Authority of Singapore (MAS) has implemented its third and final revision for the total unsecured credit limit, decreasing the total borrowing limit to 12 times a borrower’s monthly income.
+The Monetary Authority of Singapore (MAS) has implemented its third and final revision for the total unsecured credit limit, decreasing the total borrowing limit to 12 times a borrower’s monthly income.

 This measure is part of MAS’ ongoing efforts to help Singaporeans manage unsecured debt.